×

 Sapphire Vs Microcline Fracture

 Fracture is an important parameter when you compare Sapphire and Microcline Physical Properties.
 It is necessary to understand the significance of these properties, before you compare Sapphire Vs Microcline fracture.
 Whenever a gemstone chip breaks, it leaves a characteristic line along its breakage.
 Such lines are known as fracture and are used to identify the gemstones in their initial stages of production when they are in the form of rough minerals.
 Fracture is usually described with the terms “fibrous” and “splintery” to denote a fracture that usually leaves elongated and sharp edges.
-Fracture observed in Sapphire is Gems, Sixth Edition (2006), Uneven and Uneven.
-Microcline fracture is Gems, Uneven and Uneven.
+Fracture observed in Sapphire is Uneven.
+Microcline fracture is Uneven.

 Sapphire Vs Microcline Luster